 That’s it for our first discoveries and walks in Galicia in the countryside around Pontevedra.
 I think that there are only a few people who come to venture inland in Galicia (travelers prefer to stay on the coast) and yet there are plenty of nice discoveries to be made there.

 We still hope that the Covid situation will improve in the next few weeks so that we can move around a little more freely throughout Galicia.
-There are a lot of places that we want to discover like the north coast, the ribeira sacra, the Atlantic islands or Santiago de Compostela… (by the way if you have suggestions of places to visit in Galicia, leave us a comment below) so we keep our fingers crossed 😉
+There are a lot of places that we want to discover like the north coast (like Costa da Morte or the Rias Altas), the ribeira sacra, the Atlantic islands or Santiago de Compostela… (by the way if you have suggestions of places to visit in Galicia, leave us a comment below) so we keep our fingers crossed 😉

 Pin it on Pinterest